mgimferrer/APOST3D/DOCUMENTATION.md

 ## General structure

-To succesfully perform chemical bonding calculations using `APOST-3D`, the user requires minimum two files with the same name, but different extension:
+To succesfully perform chemical bonding calculations using `APOST-3D`, the user requires the following two files:

 1. `name-input.fchk`: Gaussian-type formatted checkpoint file.
 Can be directly obtained from the Gaussian or Q-Chem packages

 1. `name-input.inp`: Input file for `APOST-3D` requesting the type of calculation the user desire to perform.

 ### Input structure

-The input file mandatorily requires of a # METHOD section, which collects the keywords of the Atom in Molecule (AIM) method desired to use, the type of analysis to be performed and so forth.
-It is structured as follows:
+The input file mandatorily requires of a # METHOD section, which collects the keywords of the Atom in Molecule (AIM) method desired to use, the type of analysis to be performed and other options available to the user (e.g. generation of cube files).
+The section is structured as follows:

 ```
 # METHOD